 Material and method: In this study 118 patients were observed.
-After screening and application of exclusion criteria, a total of 118 patients who were fulfilling the inclusion criteria were selected as the study sample and were included in the final analysis regarding prevalence of risk factors associated with AKI.
+After screening and application of exclusion criteria, a total of 118 patients who were fulfilling the inclusion criteria were selected as the study sample and were included in the final analysis regarding prevalence of risk factors associated with AKI and the outcome associated with AKI.
 AKI was further classified using acute kidney injury network (AKIN) classification system.
-Patient age, gender, serum creatinine, etiology and outcome in form of recovery or mortality was recorded on specific proforma.
+Patient age, gender, serum creatinine, etiology and outcome in form of recovery or mortality was recorded.

-Results: Overall incidence of AKI in ICU settings in this study was 37.8%(n=118).
-Out of 118 patients who had AKI, 59.3%(n=70) were male, whereas 40.7% (n=48) were females.
+Results: Overall incidence of AKI in ICU settings in this study was 37.8% (n=118).
+Out of 118 patients who had AKI, 59.3% (n=70) were male, whereas 40.7% (n=48) were females.
 Most common risk factor associated with development of AKI was sepsis secondary to infectious illnesses and 39% (n=46) of the patients who developed AKI were suffering from infectious illnesses.
-Gastrointestinal, drugs and cardiac causes constitutes the 32.2% (n=38), 18.6% (n=22) and 10.2% (n=12) respectively of the AKI in ICU settings.
+Gastrointestinal, drugs and cardiac causes constitutes the 32.2 % (n=38), 18.6% (n=22) and 10.2% (n=12) respectively of the AKI in ICU settings.
+In terms of outcome, mortality rate in patients with AKI was significantly higher as compared to patients without AKI(P =<0.001) and 56.8% (n=67) of the patients who had AKI died during their ICU stay as compared to 30.4% (n=59) in patients without AKI.

-Conclusion: Our study concludes that the frequency of etiology including infectious causes was 39%, cardiac pathology 10%, GI causes 32%, drugs was 19%
+Conclusion: Our study concludes that the frequency of etiology including infectious causes was 39%, cardiac pathology 10%, GI causes 32%, drugs was 19% and mortality was 56.8% in patients with acute kidney injury.

-Key Words: etiology; infectious causes; cardiac pathology; GI causes; drugs; acute kidney injury
+Key Words: etiology; infectious causes; cardiac pathology; GI causes; drugs, mortality; acute kidney injury